wso2/docs-choreo-dev/en/pe-docs/docs/user-management/groups-and-roles/control-access-in-the-choreo-console.md

 ### Fundamental Question in Access Control

-Access control of any system boils down to answering the following question.
+Access control in any system ultimately comes down to answering the following question.

 > *Can this **user** perform this **action** on this **resource**?*